learning-zone/javascript-basics/README.md

 ## Q 2.6.
 What is the Temporal Dead Zone in ES6?

-In ES6, **let** bindings are not subject to Variable Hoisting, which means that **let** declarations do not move to the top of the current execution context.
+In ES6, **let** bindings are not subject to "variable hoisting", which means that **let** declarations do not move to the top of the current execution context.

 Referencing the variable in the block before the initialization results in a `ReferenceError` (contrary to a variable declared with var, which will just have the **undefined** value).
 The variable is in a "temporal dead zone" from the start of the block until the initialization is processed.